 The thing to remember is to be completely honest with what you really require to make you happy and not to settle for less than what you believe you deserve while remaining realistic and true to yourself.

 Most of my friends told me that being burned in the past turned them off to even trying.
 They learned to settle, live with the "just enough" or "for now" because it's easier than starting over.
 But most of them agreed they do not believe in one man filling all their wishes, and settling is "just a part of life".
 Well, I don't know what your life is like but I don't want my life to be that hopeless.

 We settle.
 We whine.
 We walk around with a void and not know how to fill it, so we make a Frankenstien out of all these different people we know, each filling in their little parts and at the end of the day we are satisfied for about a couple of hours before we get to go home and see this imperfect mate we settled for, whine, complain, and start the whole thing over the next day.

 We convince ourselves this is the best we can do and we do the same thing at work.
 We give up and just stop trying.
 It's so much easier to say Prince Charming doesn't exist.
 We don't have to work as hard to find him that way.

 I found nothing wrong with this woman and her 85 requirements.
 She has high standards.
-And why should we care?
+Why should we care?
 If anything, her list is too short.
 We don't know anything about her life, what she's been through or where she stands now.
 Maybe all she ever did was settle and now she's at a point where she's tired of games.

-As for me and my 20, it remains in an enclosed glass case with a tiny hammer next to it that reads, "Do not break until he moves in."
+As for me and my lonely 20 requirements, it remains in an enclosed glass case with a tiny hammer next to it that reads, "Do not break until he moves in."

 I can dream.
 It's my life, not yours.